picoe/Eto/Resources/nuspec/Eto.Platform.MacAppTemplate/README.txt

-This contains a template for creating an application that runs on OS X using Eto.Forms.
+This package will create a macOS application that runs on OS X using Eto.Forms.

-If you are using Xamarin Studio on OS X, it is recommended to create a MonoMac or XamMac project directly, as it will allow you to debug and deploy the app directly.
+If you are using Xamarin Studio on OS X, you can use a Xamarin.Mac project to embed the mono runtime with your app.
+This template creates an app that will require the user to install the mono runtime.

-The nuget package automatically adds a targets include, which will package up your application into $(TargetName).app in the output directory.
+The nuget package automatically adds a targets file to your project, which will package up your application into $(TargetName).app in the output directory.

 Next Steps:

+Add Mac/Icon.icns to an icon for your app

-Modify MyApp.app/Contents/Info.plist and update these properties:
+Add Mac/Info.plist and set these properties:

   - MonoBundleExecutable:       Name of your exe to launch (set automatically to your .exe)
   - CFBundleName:               Short name of your application to display on the menu bar (set automatically to the project name)